Prepared for the Worst: A Learning-Based Adversarial Attack for Resilience Analysis of the ICP Algorithm: Experiments

-To assess our attack's effectiveness for autonomous navigation applications, we further evaluate our attack on the Boreas dataset \cite{burnett_ijrr23}, an all-weather autonomous driving dataset collected by driving a repeated route over one year.
-The Boreas dataset is chosen for its abundant data with occlusions and adverse weather.
-We use the Teach and Repeat \cite{original_teach_repeat} framework to establish localization pairs on the Boreas dataset, following the procedure described in \cite{burnett2023ready}.
+To assess our attack's effectiveness for autonomous navigation applications, we also evaluate it on the Boreas dataset \cite{burnett_ijrr23}, an autonomous driving dataset collected by manually driving a repeated route over a year.
+We use the Teach and Repeat \cite{original_teach_repeat} framework to establish localization pairs, as described in \cite{burnett2023ready}.
 Teach and Repeat first conducts a teach pass along a route to construct a map, to which the subsequent repeat passes along the same route can be localized.
-The sequence of lidar point clouds gathered during the teach pass is processed into submaps.
-The sequences of lidar point clouds captured during the repeat passes, the ``live scans'', are localized against the spatially closest submaps.
 Once localization pairs are generated, we preprocess them to use for training our network.
-First, we align the live scans with the corresponding submaps using the ground truth poses.
+First, we align the live scans with the corresponding submaps using the ground truth poses provided by the Global Navigation Satellite System.
 Then we apply a small, random transformation to each live scan to generate the final scan we task \ac{ICP} to localize.
-The transformations involve random translations, uniformly distributed from -0.3 to 0.3 meters, along the $x$-axis, $y$-axis, and $z$-axis, as well as random rotations, uniformly distributed from -10 to 10 degrees, around the $x$-axis, $y$-axis, and $z$-axis.
+The transformations involve random translations, uniformly distributed from -0.3 to 0.3 meters, along the $x$-, $y$-, and $z$-axis, as well as random rotations, uniformly distributed from -10 to 10 degrees, around the $x$-, $y$-, and $z$-axis.